-The Commuter Assistance Program promotes efficiency in mobility by connecting people to different modes of travel such as biking or walking.
+The Commuter Assistance Program promotes efficiency in mobility by connecting people to different modes of travel such as biking, walking and carpooling.
 The Commuter Assistance Program also encourages residents and employers to reduce single vehicle trips and use alternative modes of transportation including ridesharing, public transportation, etc. VCTC takes an active role in increasing commuter's awareness of options to make individual choices in mobility.
-The program consists of two budget tasks that provide details of the activities supporting this program's objectives and the agency's mission.
+This program consists of two budget tasks that provide detailed objectives and accomplishments of the activities supporting this program's goals and the agency's mission.

-At \$662,700, the Commuter Assistance Program is 1% of the budget.
-The Rideshare budget decreased approximately \$40,000 as the prior year contained carry-over consultant costs.
+At \$662,800, the Commuter Assistance Program is 1% of the budget.
+The Rideshare budget decreased approximately \$40,000 as the prior year contained higher consultant costs.
 Administrative support staff costs were allocated to all budget tasks via the indirect cost allocation plan.

 Details of each task can be found in the Program Task Budget Section.
-Below in Table 13 - Commuter Assistance Program Budget Tasks, is a listing of the individual tasks within this program.
+Below in Table 16 - Commuter Assistance Program Budget Tasks, is a listing of the individual tasks within this program.